Upcoming Events- Metro Justice

 We'll meet at the Metro Justice Office from 6-8 PM.
 Please RSVP below!
 We welcome folks bringing snacks and drinks to share if you would like to do so.

-For some background on RED: For-profit, investor-owned utilities like RG&E keep raising our rates, only to neglect maintenance of the grid and expand fossil fuel infrastructure.
-On top of that, oil and gas continue to lobby against a fast and massive transition to renewable energy.
+For some background on RED: For-profit, investor-owned utilities like RG&E keep raising our rates.
+In May 2025, a 34% rate hike went into effect, yet RG&E continues to neglect grid maintenance and expand fossil fuel infrastructure.
+On top of that, RG&E and its multinational owners are asking for another 34% increase - more money coming out of our pockets for what?
+For RG&E to line shareholders' pockets, all while they misbill and exploit our communities.
+RG&E continues to invest in oil and gas, while continuing to lobby against a transition to renewable energy.
 As a result, we all pay more than we should in energy bills while the continued use of fossil fuels pushes us towards catastrophic environmental damage.

 A community-driven energy system needs the involvement of people in our community to succeed.
+So are you ready to take the fight to RG&E?
 To join us at our next meeting, please RSVP below!

 Directions to our office: